hagemt/libalexandria/README.md

 See ./AUTHORS.txt

-Please add your name to this file in the commit for any pull-request you send me.
+Please add your name to that file in the commit for any pull-request you send.